chucktilbury/atlang/README.md

 ## Exception Handling

 Exceptions are simplified and only allow for a string to be sent to a single handler.
 The ```raise``` keyword accepts a single parameter of a formatted string.
 This is aimed at reporting errors more than actually trying to fix them.
-So exceptions in **Plang** are an error handling mechanism and not a flow control mechanism.
+So exceptions in **ATlang** are an error handling mechanism and not a flow control mechanism.
 All of the usual signals in a UNIX-like environment are handled as exceptions and a reasonable string string is generated for them.
 For things like errors when opening files, the runtime code generates an exception and an appropriate string and raises the exception.

 Example: